CeleritasCelery/company-plsense/README.md

 library use PlSense's [ProjectInfoFile](https://github.com/aki2o/plsense/wiki/Library#projectmodule).

 ## How do I resolve server problems?
-1. If you see the error `FATAL: Can't create socket : Address already in use` make sure there are no instances of `plsense` already running on your machine.
-   Once you have killed any rouge `plsense` processes restart the server with the command `company-plsense-restart-server`.
-By default `plsense` will use ports 33333, 33334, and 33335.
-If these ports are not available, specify alternate ones in the PlSense [config file](https://github.com/aki2o/plsense/wiki/Config).
-2. Run `company-plsense-executable-version` to verify Emacs can find the executable.
+1. Run `company-plsense-executable-version` to verify Emacs can find the executable.
-3. The command `company-plsense-server-status` will show the current status of the servers.
+2. The command `company-plsense-server-status` will show the current status of the servers.
 In order to work, all three servers (Main, Work, and Resolve) need to be running.
-If not, restart the server with `company-plsense-restart-server`.
+If not, start the server with `company-plsense-start-server`.
-4. If all the servers are running but completion candidates are still not being generated, use the command `company-plsense-buffer-ready`.
+3. If all the servers are running but completion candidates are still not being generated, use the command `company-plsense-buffer-ready`.
 If the buffer failed to compile cleanly it will return "Not Found", in which case you will need to run `perl -c` on the file to see what the problem is.
 If the reply is "Yes" that means the file loaded properly.
-5. If `company-plsense` is still not working, open an issue in the issue tracker.
+4. If `company-plsense` is still not working, open an issue in the issue tracker.

 ## Limitations